alfiedotwtf/logfast/README.md

 Meanwhile, in the `LogFast` thread, it will flush the logs to the file as fast as it can, and then go back to sleep until new log messages arrive.
-This effectively parallises the log work with your main thread.
+This effectively parallelises the log writing with your main thread.
 Neat!

 # SUPPORT